faramarzamirshahi/World_Weather_Analysis/README.md

 UofT Data Analytics project: PlanMyTrip app.

 # Overview
 The PlanMyTrip app creates a list of preferred destination based on the user's weather preference and finds the nearest hotel.
-In the beta tester the user will choose four cities to create a travel itinerary and the app will use Google Maps Jupyter API to display the travel route between the destinations as well as showing a marker for each city that provides the city, country, weather description, hotel and maximum temperature for each destination using.
+In the beta tester the user will choose four cities to create a travel itinerary and the app will use Google Maps Jupyter API to display the travel route between the destinations as well as a marker with city, country, weather description, hotel and maximum temperature information for each city.

 # Details